Arizona Responsible Individual Services in Connection with Arizona Mortgage Licensing

 Ms. Goldman provides additional services incident to acting as the Responsible Individual including assisting with Arizona filings with the NMLS and via the AZDFI’s encrypted email service, renewals, consumer complaints, issuance of licenses and obtaining pre-approval for changes in control, in coordination with the licensee’s nationwide licensing counsel, if applicable.
 Also as part of the Responsible Individual service, Ms. Goldman provides advice regarding issues of Arizona law related to the mortgage business including promissory notes and deeds of trust, the recordation of documents, title insurance matters, foreclosure, entity formation and filings with the Arizona Corporation Commission and the Arizona Secretary of State and the Arizona anti-deficiency statutes.
 Furthermore, Ms. Goldman includes as part of her Responsible Individual service, use of a business office to fulfill the “brick and mortar” requirement and acts as the statutory agent with the Arizona Corporation Commission.
 Ms. Goldman is happy to communicate with interested parties regarding the other services she provides as part of the Responsible Individual function.

-Ms. Goldman is also the Managing Partner of Goldman & Zwillinger PLLC, a law firm located in Scottsdale, Arizona.
+Ms. Goldman is also a Member of Goldman PLLC, a law firm located at the Gainey Ranch Financial Center in Scottsdale, Arizona.
 She concentrates her law practice in complex real estate, business, deed of trust and creditor bankruptcy litigation.
 Ms. Goldman is the immediate past President of the Real Property Section of the State Bar of Arizona and continues to serve on its Executive Council.
 She is also a past President of the Scottsdale Bar Association and serves on its Board of Directors.
 Ms. Goldman is a frequent attendee of conferences of AARMR, the NMLS and the Mortgage Bankers Association and is a member of its Litigation and State Legislative Committees.
 Ms. Goldman presents on mortgage related topics including RESPA and Affiliated Business Arrangements, TRID, the CFPB and fair lending.
 Her full biography is available here.

 The AZDFI considers the Responsible Individual function to be very important and tests the licensee’s compliance regarding this function in various ways.
 Therefore, it is critical to retain the appropriate person for this function to avoid civil money penalties and other administrative action and to receive appropriate guidance regarding Arizona statutes and regulations.
 The person selected must also be trustworthy as he or she must be provided with sensitive and confidential financial and business records.
 It is also important for referring parties to refer the appropriate person to avoid liability for “negligent referral.”
 See The Importance of Selecting an Appropriate Responsible Individual.